sdziallas/comp55/docs/labs/GitTips.md

     5) Click on *Add Folder*

-Now you are met with the Source Folder Selection
+Now you are met with the Source Folder Selection wherer you can check the folder you want included and you are done!

 ![](gittips/media/sourceFolderSelection.png)